lpgc-dev/pkg-pdf-generator/README.md

 - dontBreakRows: A boolean value to prevent breaking rows across pages.

 - keepWithHeaderRows: A number to specify the number of header rows to keep with the body.

+- headerRows: A number to specify the number of header rows.

 ### Styles